jscalvert/rattling-site/content/core-questions/index.md

 *What is a principled and practical way to calculate Rattling or estimate it from data?*
 What can Rattling do for you in your specific experiment or question, and how to work with it?
-(see here[LINK] for details on experimental uses, and here[LINK] for discussion on calculating / predicting it)
+(see [here](/docs/background/how-to-use-rattling/) for details on experimental uses, and [here](/docs/research-directions/predicting-rattling/) for discussion on calculating / predicting it)

 ___
 # More specific questions:

+## Rattling under transformations

+The extent to which rattling predicts a system's steady-state distribution depends on how the states are defined.
+If you transform the state space, say, by redefining your degrees of freedom or by coarse-graining, how does rattling change?

 ## Rattling under composition
-instead of Rattling "one level down"?
-[FIX/CLARIFY??]
-I feel like this be a sub-question of the "under transformations" question?

 Rattling is a property of a state of a system.
-For systems that are groups of interacting elements, a state might consist of the positions of all the elements in the group.
-How can we relate rattling, a property of the state, to the dynamics of the elements the state comprises?
-In other words, how can we go "one level down?"
-Or, equivalently, what is Rattling under coarse-graining?
-Perhaps even could there be some "Renormalization Group" flow for it?
+For systems that are groups of interacting elements (e.g., a flock of birds), a state might consist of the positions of all the elements (birds) in the group.
+Can we predict the rattling of such collective system state (flock) based on the rattling or dynamics of the individual elements (birds)?
+In other words, how can we go "one level down" in composite systems?
+Note that rather than being just about coarse-graining (as in the question above), this is a question about "interaction Rattling" – in parallel to "interaction energy" that we have in stat. mech.
+Perhaps even could there be some "Renormalization Group" flow for Rattling?
-(see here[Link pred-rattlinng] for discussion, and the [anharmonic net] example)
+(see [here](/docs/research-directions/predicting-rattling/#composability-of-rattling) for discussion, and the [anharmonic net] example)

-## Rattling under transformations

-The extent to which rattling predicts a system's steady-state distribution depends on how the states are defined.
-If you transform the state space, say, by coarse-graining, how does rattling change?
+## Hierarchical self-organization

+Most real-world examples of self-organization proceed in stages or hierarchically – e.g., first cells form, then multi-cellular organisms, then organism groups or societies, etc. While the rattling framework should be able to explain and predict such step-wise self-organization, we have yet to develop and study a clear example of this.
+Some interesting subtleties might arise here because intermediate stages present a scenario where some degrees of freedom are fine-tuned, while others remain "typical."
+(see [Vicsek model](/docs/examples/vicsek-model/), [Kicked Harmonic Net] and [kicked lattice] examples)

 ## *A priori* test of rattling